MDMP: Multi-modal Diffusion for supervised Motion Predictions with uncertainty: Methodology

-To encode the spatial structure of the pose features, we leverage GCNs~\cite{velickovic2018graph}.
+To encode the spatial pose features, we leverage GCNs~\cite{gcn2017}.
 Instead of relying on a predefined sparse graph, we follow Mao et al.~\cite{Mao2019} and learn the graph connectivity during training, thus essentially learning the dependencies between the different joint trajectories.
-To this end, we model the human body through the joint features as a fully-connected graph with \( K \) nodes.
-The strength of the edges in this graph can then be represented by a weighted adjacency matrix \( A \in \mathbb{R}^{K \times K} \).
-The graph convolutional encoder/decoder then takes as input a matrix \( H^{(\text{in})} \in \mathbb{R}^{K \times F} \), with \( F \) the number of features.
-In our case, the encoder takes as input the \( K \times N \) matrix of joint features for each frame \( n \in [0, N] \) of the sequence.
-Given this information and a set of trainable weights \( W \in \mathbb{R}^{F \times \hat{F}} \), a graph convolutional layer outputs a matrix of the form: \(H^{(\text{out})} = A H^{(\text{in})} W\).
-Where \( A \) is the trainable weighted adjacency matrix.
-All operations are differentiable with respect to both \( A \) and \( W \), which allows training on both the weights and the joint feature connectivities.
+To this end, we use a fully-connected graph with \( N \) nodes, \( N \) being the length of the predicted sequence.
+The strength of the edges in this graph is represented by the weighted adjacency matrix \( A \in \mathbb{R}^{N \times N} \).
+The graph convolutional encoder/decoder then takes as input a matrix \( H^{(\text{in})} \in \mathbb{R}^{N \times F} \), where in our case \( F = J \times M \) is the number of body joint features.
+Given the input a matrix \( H^{(\text{in})} \), the adjacency matrix \( A \) and a set of trainable weights \( W \in \mathbb{R}^{F \times \hat{F}} \), a graph convolutional layer outputs a matrix of the form: \(H^{(\text{out})} = A H^{(\text{in})} W\).
+All operations are differentiable with respect to both the adjacency matrix \( A \) and the weight matrix \( W \), which allows training on both.